gdalba/Bioinformatics_code_snippets/README.md

 # Bioinformatics Code Snippets

 This repository contains code that was developed by me over the last few years.
-Not everything is perfect nor For the Bioinformatics Scientist job.
+For the Bioinformatics Scientist job.

 ---
 ## Data Processing